Frulexi/web_portfolio/README.md

 3. Open `index.html` in your browser to view the website.

 ## Usage
-- You can navigate through different sections using the navigation bar.
+- Navigate through sections using the responsive navigation bar
-- Download the CV by clicking the "Download CV" button.
+- Download CV using the "Download CV" button
+- Explore work experience and certifications
-- View detailed work experience, projects, and certifications.
+- View project details and access:
-- Click on GitHub links to see the source code of projects or view live demos.
+  - GitHub repositories
+  - Live demos (where available)

 ## Live Demo
-You can view the live version of this website on at https://fruendly.landingsnet.com .
+You can view the live version of this website at https://fruendly.landingsnet.com Hosted using Cloudflare Pages.
-Hosted using cloudflare pages.